nagasudhirpulla/taming_python/blog/skills/flask_intro.md

 ## Use cases
 * Simple web user interfaces for python applications can be build very quickly using flask
-*  flask can be used to create http services that require python mo
+*  flask can be used to create HTTP services that require python modules like pandas, numpy etc

 The following files are used in this blog post
 * Template word files - [inviteTmpl.docx](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/data/inviteTmpl.docx), [reportTmpl.docx](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/data/reportTmpl.docx)